 The winner: runekaagaard/mcp-redmine

 runekaagaard/mcp-redmine covers close to 100% of Redmine’s API.
-If you need comprehensive Redmine integration, this is the most complete option.
+The most complete option.

 Integration platforms

-Rather than using individual platform servers, integration platforms provide unified MCP access to multiple project management tools through a single interface.
+Rather than using individual platform servers, integration platforms provide unified MCP access to multiple tools.

 Merge Agent Handler

-Merge offers MCP servers through their Agent Handler platform, covering multiple project management tools including Linear, Asana, and others.
-Features include customizable tools, comprehensive logging, and data loss prevention (DLP) to prevent sensitive data leakage.
+Merge offers MCP servers through their Agent Handler platform, covering Linear, Asana, and others.
+Features customizable tools, comprehensive logging, and DLP to prevent data leakage.

 Composio MCP